 We believe women and men have equal value before God.
-We believe everyone is a beloved child of God and they sound feel loved and accepted for who they are.
+We believe everyone is a beloved child of Heavenly Parents and they sound feel loved and accepted for who they are.
 Gender stereotypes that exclude people or make them feel that they are less important than another gender have no place in our hymn book.
 Our hymn book should recognize and celebrate the great diversity that exists among the genders.

 We love our history, but recognize that people are not perfect.
 We do not believe we should white wash or distort our history to make ourselves look better.
 We honor those who have gone before by being honest and accurately reflect what they did.

 We believe love is core to everything we believe.
 The hymns should set the example of love, peace, acceptance and forgiveness.